 Current Opening

 My lab periodically looks for highly motivated students.
 Our lab is run family-style and we typically have casual events every two to four weeks.
-You will also get a stash of stickers with our Cube³ logo on them!
+We are very much known for our merch, including notepads, 200-piece puzzles, thank you cards, stickers, sweatshirts, and hoodies!
+If you are accepted into our lab, you will be getting your own piece(s) of merch.

-Dr. Wang is a member of the Biomedical Engineering Graduate Group (BMEGG).
+Dr. Wang is a graduate advisor and member of the Biomedical Engineering Graduate Group (BMEGG).

 Currently, Dr. Wang is: